Xylophone and Marimba Building E-Books from Jim McCarthy

 TWO: Easily and cheaply make an additional pair of shorter legs for sit-down playing.

-Choosing a practice instrument for beginner percussion student
+Choosing a practice instrument for beginner percussion students

 Box resonated simple xylophones have never been suitable for the serious percussion student, and certainly not to practice at home.
 Most beginning percussion students if they want to learn tuned percussion have been forced to start on glockenspiel (orchestral bells), and then get a concert xylophone or marimba if and when they can afford one.